cycyjing/demo-code/README.md

-Thank you for providing the additional information.
-Based on your responses, here is an updated version of the README document:

 # Full-Stack Application

 This is a full-stack application built using Node.js with Express.js for the back-end and React.js for the front-end.
 It provides functionality for managing customer information and recording sales opportunities for each customer.
 The back-end uses SQLite as the data store.